-ICAR responded to the claim on September 7, 2018 and the court process is ongoing.
+ICAR responded to the claim on September 7, 2018 and the court process is ongoing, the scheduled date for the trial being April 2, 2020.

 The amount claimed is €0.8 million (or \$0.9 million), plus the interests accrued during the court proceedings.